Adaptive Kayaking Equipment: From A to Z

 We’ve already touched on a few uses of padding (i.e., trunk support, braces), but there are a few other ways in which air-filled cushions, foam and other types of padding come in handy in an adaptive setting.
 Foam noodles are sometimes use to serve as a guide for the placement of hands on a paddle or to cover any sharp edges when transferring from a bench into the kayak.
 Another application are products like Jackson Kayak’s Happy Seat, an inflatable bladder that goes right in front of the seat to take the pressure off your knees, hips and rear end.

 A portable transfer bench is often a go-to in adaptive paddling programs because of its transportability.
 The paddler, either with or without assistance, moves from their wheelchair onto the bench, and then slides from the bench into the kayak.
-There are a wide range available, each with different functions, or you could consider building one yourself.
+There are a wide range available - from straightforward planks to portable chair-like units --each with different functions, or you could consider building one yourself.

 As we mentioned earlier there are also patient lifts, such as a Hoyer Lift, but these can be both expensive and difficult to maneuver at a waterfront location.
 (See our blog for tips on using lifts.)
 Portable, handheld slings are an option if the paddler is comfortable and feels safe being carried by others.